varepsilon/oceanmodeling/README.md

 Roles of programmers:

-Sasha: Classes inheritance structure (Object: Hunter, Prey, Obstacle), classes interfaces design (Singleton, Ocean interfaces), implementation of multiple dispatch and all code in object.h/object.cpp.
+- **Sasha**: Classes inheritance structure (Object: Hunter, Prey, Obstacle), classes interfaces design (Singleton, Ocean interfaces), implementation of multiple dispatch and all code in object.h/object.cpp.
-Maxim: Implementation of Ocean singleton factory, main modeling loop (all implementation code in ocean.hpp and main.cpp).
+- **Maxim**: Implementation of Ocean singleton factory, main modeling loop (all implementation code in ocean.hpp and main.cpp).
 See commit log for more details.

 Design patterns and idioms used: